johankre/Sanntid-TTK4145/exercise1/Exercise1.md

 Exercise 1 : Concurrency Essentials
 ===================================

-1: If you are not on the labFUUUUU
+1: If you are not on the lab
+ Jeg kan pushe oleee
 ----------------------------

 This exercise does not require that you use the machines at the real-time lab.
 However, you will need some way to run code written in C and Go.
 Here are some alternatives if you are not on the lab: